wanitooo/ai-thesis-monorepo/README.md

 - ~~Separate a single mix audio~~
 - ~~Integrate this separation into an HTTP route~~
-- Create route for DPCL DPRNN separation
+- ~~Create route for DPCL DPRNN separation~~
+- For DPRNN and RNN
   - Create a route for WER score
   - Create a route for SI SNR score

 ## Notes: